locomotivemtl/locomotive-boilerplate/docs/development.md

 ## Tasks

-The boilerplate provides a handful of "tasks" for handling the most commonly processed assets.
+The boilerplate provides a handful of tasks for handling the most commonly processed assets.

 ### `concats`

-For concatenating multiple files.
+A wrapper around [concat] (with optional support for globbing) for concatenating multiple files.

+By default, [tiny-glob] is installed with the boilerplate.

 Example: